julianrs98/julianrs98/README.md

 👉🏻 React  <br />
 👉🏻 UI and UX courses  <br />
  <br />
-# 🔎 I am looking for a job as frontend developer now, I am able to work with technologie the above-mentioned
+# 🔎 I am looking for a job as frontend developer now, I am able to work with technologie the above-mentioned in section skill mastered
 # CATCH ME on:
 👉🏻 linkedin (https://www.linkedin.com/in/julian-schmitt-reichart-587bb7151)  <br />
-____or  <br />
+     or  <br />
 👉🏻 mail (main@reichartschmitt.xyz)

 # 🌐 Checkout my website http://reichartschmitt.xyz/